RACKET GUIDE

 1. Head Heavy (HH) – Weight in the head

-• Benefits: Provides more power in shots thanks to higher speed when hitting the ball.
-Suitable for players who like hard ground strokes and need extra power.
+- Good for players who like to hit hard ground strokes and need extra power.

 2. Head Light (HL) – Weight in the grip

-• Description: The center of gravity is closer to the grip of the racket.
+What it means : The weight is shifted towards the grip of the racket.

 3. Even Balance (EB)

-• Description: The weight distribution is even between the grip and the head of the racket.
+What it means : The weight is evenly distributed between the grip and the head of the racket.

 Having the right grip size is important for comfort and to reduce the risk of injury.